amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

     - arxiv 1/2019. not find if it is in peer-reviewed conf/journal

 # semi-supervised learning
+- unsupervised data augmentation for consistentency training
+    - 11/5/2020
+    - key:
+        - the data augmentation should be strong in semi-supervised learning for consistency matching.
+- Meta Pseudo Labels
+    - arxiv 3/2020
+    - google
+    - key
+        - teacher model is also updated when learning student network on unlableed data
+        - studnet model is only learned on unlabeled data together with the teacher network.
+Then, it is fine-tuned with the labeled data.
+        - taking imagenet as labeled data, JET as unlabeled data, the accuracy on imagenet is 90.2%.
 - A Simple Semi-Supervised Learning Framework for Object Detection
     - arxiv 12/2020
     - method